 “There are a number of issues affecting fish populations in the Riverina region.
 These include climate change, habitat destruction, changes in land use, changes in water availability, the introduction of invasive species and cold water pollution from dams (which makes the water too cold to breed in).
 All of these are important components that we include in our research.

 “At the local level, we work in ecosystems around our regional communities.
 A lot of the work we have been doing is with threatened species.
 So, for instance, we’ve been working with local government departments, Local Land Services and the NSW Department of Primary Industries to look at the status and change in a whole range of threatened fish species in the region.

 Students are involved in the research

-“There are, for example, some creeks near the CSU Albury-Wodonga campus that are home to fish species, like the southern pygmy perch, that are found at limited locations in New South Wales.
+“There are, for example, some creeks near our Albury-Wodonga campus that are home to fish species, like the southern pygmy perch, that are found at limited locations in New South Wales.
 Some species run the risk of becoming extinct in the next 20 years or less, so we are focusing a lot of the work on making sure that doesn’t happen.
 And the proximity to our campuses means that students can be involved, from Honours students and those doing higher degrees by research, to undergraduates working with us as part of work placements in their degree.